 5. He Will Kidnap Your Children.

 This is a very real concern for some people, and I don’t disagree that it’s important to be vigilant.
 However, child abductions occur by men (and women) of every race and ethnicity.
-Being Arabic does not predispose someone to engaging in this type of behavior.
-That being said, I know my husband would be calling me for backup after about two days of having the kids on his own.
+Being Arabic does not predispose someone to engage in this type of behavior.

 6. He Will Make You One of His Many Wives.

 There are so many other smaller things that people have assumed from the “dirtiness” of Arabs to riding camels.
 It’s difficult to hear how little knowledge many people have of this part of the world.
-It also makes me sad that there is such fear and hostility in most people towards Arabs.
-Education is the only way to start changing attitudes!
+It also makes me sad that there is such fear and hostility in most people towards Arabic people.